neutrinojs/neutrino/docs/usage.md

 # Usage

-Neutrino is a command-line tool that wraps Webpack in order to support building JavaScript projects based on shared configuration presets.
+Neutrino is a command-line tool that wraps Webpack in order to support building JavaScript projects based on shared configuration presets and middleware.
 You can use Neutrino within your project, preferably using scripts defined in your project's `package.json`.

 ## Setup

-After completing the [installation](./installation.md) of Neutrino and your Neutrino preset, you will want to define some scripts in your project's `package.json` in order to simply build your project.
+After completing the [installation](./installation.md) of Neutrino and your Neutrino preset, you will want to define some scripts in your project's `package.json` in order to more simply build your project.
 In a typical project:

 - `scripts.start` would be the command you wish to run during development